stephanemora/azure-docs.fr-fr/articles/marketplace/azure-partner-customer-usage-attribution.md

 { // add this resource to the mainTemplate.json (do not add the entire file)
     "apiVersion": "2018-02-01",
-    "name": "pid-XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX" // use your generated GUID here "type": "Microsoft.Resources/deployments",
+    "name": "pid-XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX", // use your generated GUID here "type": "Microsoft.Resources/deployments",
     "properties": {
         "mode": "Incremental",